Phoenicia: Mining

 Mining operations in the Phoenician homeland were limited; iron was the only metal of any worth.
-The first large-scale mining operations probably occurred in Cyprus, principally for copper.
+The first large-scale mining operations by Phoenicians probably occurred in Cyprus, principally for copper.
 Sardinia may have been colonized almost exclusively for its mineral resources; Phoenician settlements were concentrated in the southern parts of the island, close to sources of copper and lead.
 Piles of scoria and copper ingots, which appear to predate Roman occupation, suggest the Phoenicians mined and processed metals on the island.
 The Iberian Peninsula was the richest source of numerous metals in antiquity, including gold, silver, copper, iron, tin, and lead.
-The significant output of these metals during the Phoenician and Carthaginian occupation strongly implied large scale mining operations.
-The Carthaginians are documented to have relied on slave labor for mining, though it is unknown if the Phoenicians as a whole did so.
+The output of silver during the Phoenician and Carthaginian occupation there was enormous.
+The Carthaginians relied on slave labor almost exclusively in their mining operations, and according to Rawlinson, because they likely continued the established practices of their predecessors in Iberia, the Phoenicians themselves probably also used slave labor.

 Viticulture

 The most notable agricultural product was wine, which the Phoenicians helped propagate across the Mediterranean.
 The common grape vine may have been domesticated by the Phoenicians or Canaanites, although it most likely arrived from Transcaucasia via trade routes across Mesopotamia or the Black Sea.
 Vines grew readily in the coastal Levant, and wine was exported to Egypt as early as the Old Kingdom period (2686–2134 BC).
 Wine played an important part in Phoenician religion, serving as the principal beverage for offerings and sacrifice.
 An excavation of a small Phoenician town south of Sidon uncovered a wine factory used from at least the seventh century BC, which is believed to have been aimed for an overseas market.
-To prevent oxidation, vessels were sealed with a layer of olive oil, pinewood, and resin.
+To prevent oxidation of their contents, amphorae were sealed with a disk plug made of pinewood and a mixture of resin and clay.

 The Phoenicians established vineyards and wineries in their colonies in North Africa, Sicily, France, and Spain, and may have taught winemaking to some of their trading partners.
 The ancient Iberians began producing wine from local grape varieties following their encounter with the Phoenicians.
 Iberian cultivars subsequently formed the basis of most western European wine.

 Shipbuilding

-As early as 1200 BC, the Phoenicians built large merchant ships.
-During the Bronze Age, they developed the keel.
-Pegged mortise-and-tenon joints proved effective enough to serve as a standard until late into the Roman Empire.

-The Phoenicians were possibly the first to introduce the bireme, around 700 BC.
-An Assyrian account describes Phoenicians evading capture with these ships.
-The Phoenicians are also credited with inventing the trireme, which was regarded as the most advanced and powerful vessel in the ancient Mediterranean world, and was eventually adopted by the Greeks.

-The Phoenicians developed several other maritime inventions.
-The amphora, a type of container used for both dry and liquid goods, was an ancient Phoenician invention that became a standardized measurement of volume for close to two thousand years.
-The remnants of self-cleaning artificial harbors have been discovered in Sidon, Tyre, Atlit, and Acre.
-The first example of admiralty law also appears in the Levant.
-The Phoenicians continued to contribute to cartography into the Iron Age.